TROG111/SatNav/README.md

  2_1_2 - update includes: 1) improved avoidance of databank linking issues during installation; 2) improved readability of screens: a) highlighting of selected planets/location is now shown by a bar rather than a font colour change; b) 4 LUA parameters have been added to allow users to change the colours for Planet Panel Backgroun; Location Panel Background; Panel font colour; and highlight bar colour.

  2_1_3 - update includes: 1) fixed issue when using SatNav while seated in DimHud seat, SatNav location was not being read as DimHud only loads the saved locations when it boots; 2) added a new command to add locations from the command line; 3) yet another fix for SatNav bootup to get the correct databank links.

+ 2_1_4 - bug fix for adding new location